 After just one season at the club – where he smashed in 33 goals in 58 games for the Posh – Championship outfit Nottingham Forest opted to take a chance on the centre-forward.

-He scored 30 goals in 69 games across three seasons – his second year was disrupted by injury – and Middlesbrough were convinced enough to spend a club-record £15 million on Assombalonga, where he remains today.
+He scored 30 goals in 69 games across three seasons – his second year was disrupted by injury – and Middlesbrough were convinced enough to spend a club-record £15m on Assombalonga in 2017.
+After four seasons, he moved to Adana Demirspor and is now turning out for boyhood club Watford, eventually making the grade.

-Hamilton-Forbes was last seen playing for Enfield Town FC.
+Hamilton-Forbes was last seen playing for Egham Town.

 5. Nathan Redmond vs Akwasi Asante

-For a man who is only 26, it seems as though Redmond has been around for well beyond his years.
+For a man who is still only 29, it seems as though Redmond has been around for well beyond his years.
 Born in the Midlands, Redmond broke through the ranks at Birmingham City but not before taking on Asante in the Soccer AM Skill Skool.

 Redmond’s breakthrough season was the 2011/12 campaign during which he made 37 appearances for Birmingham before sealing a move to Norwich City.

 His debut season in the Premier League resulted in relegation with the Canaries but they returned one year later, only to face the disappointment of relegation once more.

-This alerted Southampton, who spent roughly £10m to bring him to the club where he remains at the moment.
-He also has one England cap to his name.
+This alerted Southampton, who spent roughly £10m to bring him to the club, where he made well over 200 appearances in six years.
+He also has one England cap to his name and now plies his trade for Besiktas in Turkey.

 Asante left Birmingham in 2014 and made his way through a host of non-league clubs before moving to Chester in 2019.
-He scored an impressive seven goals in his opening five matches for the club, but since moved on to Gloucester City earlier this year, throughout his career he’s roughly averaged a goal every three games.
+He now turns out for Chesterfield in the National League.

 6. Matthew Briggs vs Danny Hoesen